prhost/opencart-hybridauth/README.md

 opencart-hybridauth
 ===================

-Open Source HybridAuth bridge for OpenCart (Beta) Based on HybridAuth Library (http://hybridauth.sourceforge.net) Tested on OpenCart 1.5 +
+Open Source HybridAuth Bridge for OpenCart (Beta) Based on HybridAuth Library (http://hybridauth.sourceforge.net) Tested on OpenCart 1.5.6 +

-1. No pacth core files
+* No modify core files
-2. No vQmod required
+* No vQmod required
-3. No DB structure modification
+* No DB structure modification

-Installation:
+* 100% Free & OpenSource

+Install:

-1. Copy upload content to store root
+1. Copy upload content into the root
-2. Go to the administrative panel & install the OpenCart HybridAuth module
+2. Go to the admin panel & install the OpenCart HybridAuth module
-3. Select & config providers
+3. Сonfigure it to providers
 4. Add simple code to your template from example.tpl

 Information: